“Google this”, a diagnosis (30.05.16)

 There’s no charge for these follow-up hospital appointments in Québec’s publicly-funded healthcare system, but I’d been made to feel that I was wasting the specialist’s time and taking resources away from other patients who really needed his expertise – so I really didn’t want to see him again.

-I gave the envelope from the PT clinic to the orthopedic surgeon, and after he read it he brought in another physician from the orthopaedic department into the examination room.
-This physician asked me 3 questions, said 3 letters, and left the room.
+I gave the envelope from the PT clinic to the orthopedic surgeon, and after he read it he brought another physician from the orthopaedic department into the examination room.
+This physician leaned on the doorframe, asked me 2 or 3 questions, said 3 letters, and left the room.
+He never even examined me.

 The previously dismissive orthopaedic surgeon then spent 15 minutes on the phone setting up a next-day, Friday, emergency appointment for me with another specialist at the same hospital.
 He didn’t tell me what type of specialist I’d be seeing at 1115 the next morning, or what the diagnosis was.